 In 1421 the Hussites destroyed the monastery, leaving only the foundations.
-From these ruins a fortress was constructed in the year 1578.
-Later the fortress was remodeled into a Renaissance castle.
+From these ruins, a fortress was constructed in the year 1578.
+Later the fortress was remodelled into a Renaissance castle.

 In 1684, Vilémov was bought by Count Caretto de Millesimo, Marquis of Savona.

 In 1852 the Caretto de Millesimo family died out, and the castle and property passed to the nearest blood relative, Francis Vaclav Baron Reisky de Dubnic.
-The Barons Reisky have owned the castle ever since but during the Second World War the castle was taken over by the Nazi’s and the Reisky family expelled.
+The Barons Reisky have owned the castle ever since, but the castle was taken over by the Nazi’s and the Reisky family expelled during the Second World War.

 In 1945 Russian Army troops under General Malinowski were quartered in the castle, and later in that same year, it was returned to the Reisky family.